← back

 What we're actually optimizing for

-Every major innovation in human history shares the same underlying goal: decrease the time and effort from "what we think we want" to the actual output.
+Every major innovation in human history shares the same underlying goal: shrink the time and effort from what we think we want to the actual output.

 We want to get from point A to point B. First we walked.
 Then we invented the wheel.
 Then the cart, the horse, the car, the plane.
 Each step compressed the time and the physical effort between intention and arrival.